List of Intercity-Express lines in Germany: 42

-Line 42 connects Dortmund and Munich every two hours.
-It overlap with line 30 between Dortmund and Cologne, with line 43 between Cologne and Mannheim and with line 11 between Mannheim and Munich to provide an hourly service on these sections.
+Line 42 connects Hamburg and Munich every two hours.
+Together with line 43, it runs hourly between Hamburg and Dortmund, with line 55 between Dortmund and Cologne, with line 43 between Cologne and Mannheim and with line 11 between Mannheim and Munich.

-Some trains start and end in Kiel.
-Some trains run between Dortmund and Cologne via Hagen, Wuppertal and Solingen instead of Bochum, Essen, Duisburg and Düsseldorf.
-One train starts daily in Munster.
+A train pair begins and ends in Kiel instead of Hamburg-Altona.
+Individual trains run between Dortmund and Cologne via Bochum, Essen, Duisburg and Düsseldorf instead of via Hagen, Wuppertal and Solingen.

 43

 Line 43 connects Cologne, and since 11 December 2022 also Hamburg, with Basel every two hours.
 The first train starts from Dortmund.
 Another comes from Amsterdam and is coupled in Cologne with another portion of the train to Basel.
 On the return journey, both portions of the train run to Cologne, where they are split, one returning to Amsterdam and the other running to Dortmund.
 At the edges of the day, the trains also stop in Baden-Baden and the last train from Basel runs to Dortmund via Essen.

 Line 43 overlaps with line 42 every hour between Cologne and Mannheim, and with line 12 between Mannheim and Basel.